When you’re a member of Monroe County Community Credit Union, you’re not just a customer, you're a member and part-owner of the credit union.

 - Kenneth Stritt

 Monroe County Community Credit Union (MCCCU) is a locally owned and operated financial institution.
-We have protected the finances of the residents and employees in Michigan for over 64 years, and our long history has established us as a trusted financial institution and advisor to our members.
+We have protected the finances of the residents and employees in Michigan for 65 years, and our long history has established us as a trusted financial institution and advisor to our members.

 The first changes to CPCU took place in the 1970’s.The credit union purchased the building at 14 Winchester Street and transformed it into a full-service financial institution, complete with teller windows and the credit union’s first Automated Teller Machine.
 The old Biltmore Restaurant located at 414 Telegraph Road was also purchased and completely renovated by the credit union to accommodate the rapidly expanding membership.
 CPCU had its name and charter officially changed in October 1982 by the State of Michigan to Monroe County Community Credit Union.